Tremont (horse): Racing career

 Tremont was expected to return to racing at age three but was unable to do so due to unspecified "trouble with his feet".
 Although the Dwyers long held out hope for his recovery, they finally arranged for his sale in September 1887 for retirement to stud.

 Stud record

 Retired to stud duty, Tremont was a moderately successful sire, known for transmitting his speed.
 Of eleven runners from his first crop, nine were winners.
-His best offspring was considered to be Dragonet, who finished third in the Futurity Stakes, then the most important race for two-year-olds.
+His best offspring was considered to be Dagonet, who finished third in the Futurity Stakes, then the most important race for two-year-olds.
 Tremont was euthanized at Belle Meade Stud in March 1899 after an accident in which he fractured a hip.

 Honors

 Tremont was retroactively recognized as the American Champion Two-Year-Old of 1886.
-The Dwyer Brothers owned Gravesend Race Track and on its opening in 1887 created the Tremont Stakes in his honour.
+The Dwyer Brothers owned Gravesend Race Track and on its opening in 1887 created the Tremont Stakes in his honor.
 Today, the race is run at Belmont Park.